nicwest/site/content/pages/cv.md

 Skills
 ------

-**Python:** I would describe my self as an exceptionally strong python developer.
+**Python:** I would describe myself as an exceptionally strong python developer.
 I have production experience with most of the major python web frameworks.
-I have shipped API's, template based web sites, GUI tools, statically generated sites, serverless micro services, and realtime websocket based applications.
-I have seen python running at scale and python falling flat on it's face at scale.
+I have shipped APIs, template based web sites, GUI tools, statically generated sites, serverless micro services, and realtime websocket based applications.
+I have seen python running at scale and python falling flat on its face at scale.
 I write good, simple, low-state python code that is designed to be easily understood, easy to replace/refactor, and easy to test (in that order of priority).

-**Go:** This is my second language and the hammer I reach for when python reaches it's limits.
+**Go:** This is my second language and the hammer I reach for when python reaches its limits.
 I have been shipping high volume, low latency go code for over 2 years.
 I have experience optimising go for both speed and resource usage and would describe myself as competent gopher.